lightsage88/roombaChallenge/README.md

 - During development, arrow controls were implemented to create a game application.
     - Further iterations on this concept will be implemented to create a game complete with leader boards and enhanced graphics.
 - Deployment to Heroku will join these new developments as well
+- Does not work on Internet Explorer at the moment

 ## Motivation